bodzaital/advent-of-code-2020/README.md

-My solutions of Advent of Code 2020.
+## My solutions for Advent of Code 2020.

 Reader beware, there's some deliberately inefficient code inside.